Quick Assist slow

 Fast remote desktop software: AnyViewer

 In the last part, we provide you with three tested methods to fix Quick Assist very slow problem.
 Another option we would like to offer you is to use the fast and stable remote desktop software AnyViewer.
-No matter you’re trying to access your own remote computer or provide remote assistance to your friends or clients, AnyViewer is always your best choice.
+No matter whether you’re trying to access your own remote computer or provide remote assistance to your friends or clients, AnyViewer is always your best choice.
 Let’s see how easy and convenient it is to use AnyViewer.

 Step 1.
 Download, install and launch AnyViewer on both computers.
 Go to Log in, and then click Sign up.
 (If you already have signed up on its official website, you can log in directly.)